krakenjs/kappa/README.md

 #### FAQs

-##### I'm seeing big packages truncated.
-Why is that and how can I prevent it?
+##### I'm seeing `npm install` fail after a couple of minutes with: `npm ERR! shasum check failed for ...`
-This is a result of the download exceeding node's default socket idle timeout.
+This is *likely* a result of the download exceeding node's default socket idle timeout.
 The best way to address this is by disabling the socket timeout for your server in the manifest.

 ``` json
 {